Skip to content

 JwtToken

-4. In the Request body, update the username and password with your Domino REST API username and password, and then click Execute.
+4. In the Request body, replace the username and password values with your Domino REST API username and password, and then click Execute.

 Swagger login

-When your credentials are valid, the returned JSON has the JWT token in the bearer key.
+If your credentials are valid, the response will include a JSON object containing the JWT token in the bearer key.

 Bearer

-5. Copy the JWT token in the bearer key.
+5. Copy the JWT token string in the bearer key.

 6. Go to the top of the page and click Authorize.